Chapter 11.5 – Port-City Relationships

 B. Reversing social perceptions

 The expansion of cruise activities has impacted the image of cruising.
 The elite activity of a small number of passengers has been replaced by the mass transportation of thousands of cruise passengers arriving simultaneously.
 The decision of a community to seek cruise ship visits requires several industries to be involved and has direct and indirect consequences.
 Besides, a cruise is not dissimilar from the impacts generated by any other tourism development on the visited communities and sites.
 It might displace current activities, causing changes in costs, access, and variety.
-These changes can be positive or negative, such as crowded areas near ports, generating additional infrastructure investment to cater to the cruise industry, but not so much for local residents.
+These changes can be positive or negative, such as crowded areas near ports, which generate additional infrastructure investment to cater to the cruise industry, but not so much for local residents.
 From a service and real estate standpoint, locals can be priced out of areas near cruise ports.
-Changes may be viewed as positive by those who benefit and negative by those who do not benefit.
-All this can lead to societal approaches that conceive of cruise growth as associated with the deterioration of the quality of life.
+Changes may be viewed as positive by those who benefit and as negative by those who do not.
+All this can lead to societal approaches that view cruise growth as associated with a deterioration in quality of life.

 Aesthetics have become a significant issue, alongside the overcrowding of marquee destinations.
 Venice is one of the most salient cases of a marquee destination that has experienced the negative effects of mass cruising.
-A ban on large cruise ships passing through the center of Venice was imposed in late 2014, preventing all ships over 96,000 gross tons from sailing to the main cruise terminal and limiting the number of ships doing so to five per day.
-The debate on this had gained momentum as citizens and local protest groups were unhappy with the presence of the bigger vessels, arguing that they produce pollution and result in substantial levels of emissions.
+A ban on large cruise ships passing through the center of Venice was imposed in late 2014, preventing all ships over 96,000 gross tons from sailing to the main cruise terminal and limiting the number to five per day.
+The debate on this had gained momentum, as citizens and local protest groups were unhappy with the presence of larger vessels, arguing that they produce pollution and generate substantial emissions.
 As a world heritage site, Venice is particularly vulnerable to the deleterious effects of air pollution, in addition to the tide effects on the sinking lagoon surrounding the city.
-Images of giant vessels next to traditional buildings led to a heated reaction by local communities.
+Images of giant vessels alongside traditional buildings sparked a heated reaction from local communities.
 Aesthetics have come to play a role, and cruise liners have had to limit the number of big ships calling at Venice and are now considering a complete ban from docking at the port facilities located in the city center.

 Other marquee destinations, including Barcelona, Dubrovnik, Santorini, and the French Riviera, have experienced similar issues.
 The port authority of Barcelona had to substantiate the benefits of cruising using several studies to justify its cruise operations.
 Dubrovnik decided to limit the number of arriving cruise tourists to a maximum of two ships, combining 8,000 passengers per day at the historic city, and Santorini put the same threshold on daily cruise passenger arrivals.
 French Riviera ports limit the arrivals to 5,000 cruise passengers per day.